MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/optimized-itinerary.md

 See [Asynchronous Requests](../common-parameters-and-types/asynchronous-requests.md) for how to use Bing Maps REST asynchronous requests.

-Optimized Itinerary is available in all routing markets seen in the [Geographic Coverage documentation](../../coverage/geographic-coverage.md) with the exception of China, Japan, and Korea.
+Optimized Itinerary is available in countries/regions summarized in the [Geographic Coverage documentation](../../coverage/geographic-coverage.md) with the exception of China, Japan, and Korea.

 ## API Templates